 international buyer mortgage requirements.
 The principles are the same: lenders must understand the real economic power behind the structure.

-Why Families Use FICs for Property Ownership in 2025
+Why Families Use FICs for Property Ownership

 FICs allow families to retain control over assets while passing growth to future generations.
 Parents often act as directors and control voting rights, while children or future heirs receive shares that participate in capital growth.
 For property ownership, this can be highly efficient.
 It allows rental income, capital appreciation, and reinvestment decisions to sit within the company.
 It also enables families to consolidate multiple properties under one structure.